Paperboy (video game)

-Paperboy is an arcade action game developed and published by Atari Games and Midway Games, and released in 1985.
-The player takes the role of a paperboy who delivers a fictional newspaper called The Daily Sun along a suburban street on his bicycle.
-The arcade version of the game featured bike handlebars as the controller.
+Paperboy is a 1985 action video game developed and published by Atari Games for arcades.
+The player takes the role of a paperboy who delivers a fictional newspaper called The Daily Sun to houses on a street while riding his bicycle.
+The arcade version featured bike handlebars as the controller.

-The game was ported to many home systems beginning in 1986.
-A sequel for home computers and consoles, Paperboy 2, was released in 1991.
+The game was widely ported to home systems beginning in 1986, and was followed by the computer and console-exclusive sequel Paperboy 2 in 1991.